 Participants must have a bachelor's degree from an accredited institution to earn credit.
 Attendance of at least 12 hours of sessions, workshops, and/or speakers at the CSTA Annual Conference is a prerequisite to course enrollment.
 Participants will need to complete the free non-degree seeking application with The College of St. Scholastica.
 Select EDU 5777: CSTA Annual Conference as the course you wish to register for and include the number of credits (1 or 2 credit options).
 You can also visit the National Center for Computer Science Education booth at the conference to pick up information on how to register.
 Katie Wayne, graduate admissions counselor, will be available to help answer questions and prompt you with next steps.

-Please review the syllabus (2020 syllabus to be added).
+Please review the course syllabus.
 For each assignment below, the directions and grading rubric are available in the syllabus along with instructions on how to submit each assignment.
 All assignments are due by August 31st, however, suggested deadlines are provided for each assignment.
 It is recommended that you start completing assignments by the end of the conference.

 "I love the CSTA conference and last year being able to receive grad credit, made it more outstanding.
 We are able to use grad credit for our state licensure renewal, which our state only accepts grad credit.
 I appreciate the College of St Scholastica for stepping up to offer the grad credit.
 Last year I completed the one credit option, which was completed before my school started in the fall.
 I highly encourage other CSTA attendees to check into this option, very smooth process to complete.
 The College of St Scholastica was very responsive to my questions, their customer service was a 10!

 – Kyle Kuhlers, ‘19 CSTA attendee